Get the fastest Tennessee corporation formation online with worry-free services and support to start your business

 Nashville, TN 37243-1102

-The next step is to have the incorporators or the board of directors create the corporate bylaws.
-The bylaws establish all of the rules and day-to-day activities of your business.
+The next step is to have the incorporators or the directors create the corporate bylaws.
+The bylaws establish all of the rules and daily activities of your business.
 This is a good idea, but Tennessee also requires it for all corporations.

-While you are not required to file your bylaws, you are required to keep them in a safe place with any other corporate records.
-It’s good to set up a corporate records book where you can keep all of your important papers, including bylaws, minutes from meetings, and stock certificates.
+While you’re not required to file your bylaws, by law you must keep them in a safe location with any other corporate records.
+It’s good to set up a corporate records book where you can keep all of your important papers.
+This corporate records book can include bylaws, minutes from meetings, and stock certificates.

-Since the bylaws are a legally binding document, it is good to seek assistance when creating them.
-You can use a customizable template via ZenBusiness to get yourself started.
+Since the bylaws are a legally binding document, it’s wise to seek assistance when creating them.
+You can use our customizable template to get started.

 Next on the list of things to tackle is the shareholder agreement.
 This is a document that outlines the rights and responsibilities of all shareholders and may include: